Judged Show Call for Entry

 - Paintings can be for sale, but do not have to be.

 - Metal frames with clips and wire are suitable, IF, clips are firmly seated (no slippage) and at the required distance from the top corners.

 - Plexiglas is required on artwork larger than 18″x24″.
-Glass, plexiglas and frame should be clean, free from damage and properly sized, fitted for its frame and firmly seated.
+Glass, plexiglas, frame, and mat should be clean, free from damage and properly sized, fitted for its frame and firmly seated.